ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R207]**
 For BPI Interoperability, a valid "Exit BPI Interoperability" operation that a BPI invokes MUST return
-* a value of processing success or failure, and if successful
+* A value of processing success or failure
+When successful:
-* the current joint state object
+* The current joint state object
-* the proof of correctness of the last joint state
+* The proof of correctness of the last joint state
-* the public input to the proof
+* The public input to the proof
-* the verification keys, and
+* The verification keys
-* the verification program
+* The verification program

 This completes the specification of the Bi- and Multi-directional BPI interoperability operations.